 Ponzi Schemes have led to the financial ruin of many innocent people, and scammers continue to use this technique as people are always convinced of its methods.

-The newer investors are usually the ones who are affected the most in these bitcoin scams, although almost all investors in the chain are affected financially.
+The newer investors are usually the ones affected the most in these bitcoin scams, although almost all investors in the chain are affected financially.

 11. Pyramid Schemes

 Pyramid schemes are another devious method for scammers to convince you to part with your crypto.

 Participants are usually offered very attractive returns based on how many people they convince to join the scheme.
 This model flourishes at the beginning for those at the top, while the lower end sees little reward.
 This scheme typically collapses, with most of its members suffering heavy financial losses.